Who We Are

 CTBT almost universal but has yet to become law

 Many attempts were made during the Cold War to negotiate a comprehensive test ban, but it was only in the 1990s that the Treaty became a reality.
 The CTBT was negotiated in Geneva between 1994 and 1996.
-183 countries have signed the Treaty, of which 162 have also ratified it (as of March 2014), including three of the nuclear weapon States: France, the Russian Federation and the United Kingdom.
+One hundred and eighty three countries have signed the Treaty, of which 163 have also ratified it (as of September 2014), including three of the nuclear weapon States: France, the Russian Federation and the United Kingdom.
 But 44 specific nuclear technology holder countries must sign and ratify before the CTBT can enter into force.
 Of these, eight are still missing: China, Egypt, India, Iran, Israel, North Korea, Pakistan and the USA.
 India, North Korea and Pakistan have yet to sign the CTBT.
 The last Annex 2 State to ratify the Treaty was Indonesia on 6 February 2012.

 Headquarters in Vienna

 Since the Treaty is not yet in force, the organization is called the Preparatory Commission for the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO).
 It was founded in 1996, has over 260 staff from over 70 countries, and is based in Vienna.
 It is headed by the Executive Secretary, Lassina Zerbo from Burkina Faso.
 The CTBTO’s main tasks are the promotion of the Treaty and the build-up of the verification regime so that it is operational when the Treaty enters into force.
 The annual budget is around US$130,000,000 or €102,000,000.